sebastien-relier/SangerQuant/README.md

 # TraceQ
-TraceQ is a Sanger File Viewer and Quantifier of base mismatch.
-It support AB1 file format.
+TraceQ is a Sanger File Viewer and Base Quantifier encoded using PyQt5.
+This application supports .ab1 file format as input.
 TraceQ for the fast and effective of multiple files in parallel